 Rounding out the top five most expensive states is Massachusetts, with an average cost of $231 or $2,775 annually.
 It’s the 14th most expensive state for electricity at $126 and 11th most expensive for natural gas at $77 a month.

 If you don’t plan to move to a different state to cut your energy cost, there are other ways to reduce your bill at home.

-Unplug your devices.
-Although you aren’t using it, if you keep your device plugged in it’s still using energy called phantom power.
+- Unplug your devices.
+Although you aren’t using it, keeping your device plugged in still uses energy called phantom power.
 This type of energy makes up about 25% of all residential energy, according to a study by the Natural Resources Defense Council.
 For example, if you keep a phone charger plugged in, that may cost you $4 to $5 a year.
 To help cut costs, unplug your unused devices or buy a power strip.

 Finder also got some insight from alternative energy specialists.
 Ben Zientara, Solar Policy Analyst and Researcher for Solar Reviews provided the following information.